alreinson/cv/_includes/index.md

 ### [EUROPEAN CENTRAL BANK](http://www.ecb.europa.eu) / Directorate Communications / Trainee / Frankfurt am Main

 My initial 6 month appointment as a trainee concentrated on the currency changeover information campaign in Estonia.
-As a native speaker of the language I helped with the creation of the campaign materials as well as on-location event organisation.
-After my traineeship was extended to the full term, my work continued on the campaign preparations for the launch of the new series of Euro banknotes.
+As a native speaker of the language I helped with the creation of the campaign materials as well as on-location event planning and organisation.
+After my traineeship was extended to the full term, my work continued on the preparations for the launch of the new series of Euro banknotes.

 ### 03/2008 – 07/2010

 ### [Estonian Leasing Association](http://liisingliit.ee/index.php?lang=eng) / Webmaster / Tallinn, Estonia

 The Estonian Leasing Association unites nearly 95% of the companies in the Estonian leasing market.
-Their website provides guidelines and updated information for the consumer and internal infomation for the members of the Association.
+My job included the general maintenance and development of the website as well as occasional user training.

 ### 02/2004 – 08/2013

 ### Graphic Designer / Freelance / Tallinn, Estonia

-As a freelancer, my work of choice was mostly logo and CVI creation, but I also worked quite a bit on website design and digital banners.
+As a freelancer, my work of choice was mostly logo and CVI creation, but I also did website and digital banner design.

 ## Education